DEADLINE: April 9, 2021

 “There have been many challenges, especially with the pandemic over the last year, yet we’ve seen advocates step up to the plate and continue to educate about the life-saving benefits of home fire sprinklers,” says Lorraine Carli, NFPA’s vice president of Outreach and Advocacy and HFSC president.
 “New construction did not slow down and we are progressively seeing more jurisdictions embracing this technology thanks to the dedication of fire sprinkler advocates.”

 According to NFPA research, the risk of dying in a reported home fire is 85 percent lower if sprinklers are present.

-Download the nomination form (DOCX) for the Bringing Safety Home Award; NFPA and HFSC are accepting nominations at email@example.com through March 27, 2020.
+Visit NFPA’s Fire Sprinkler Initiative website to download the nomination form for the Bringing Safety Home Award; NFPA and HFSC are accepting nominations at email@example.com through April 9, 2021.